moby/buildkit/README.md

 buildctl build ... --output type=image,\"name=docker.io/username/image,docker.io/username2/image2\",push=true
 ```

 To export the cache embed with the image and pushing them to registry together, type `registry` is required to import the cache, you should specify `--export-cache type=inline` and `--import-cache type=registry,ref=...`.
-To export the cache to a local directy, you should specify `--export-cache type=local`.
+To export the cache to a local directly, you should specify `--export-cache type=local`.
 Details in [Export cache](#export-cache).

 ```bash